cldeluna/pyats_intro/README.md

 PyATS is very good at parsing because it **needs structured data to automate the testing of your network**.

 So this is taking our automation to the next level.
 We've been so hung up on logging in to the device, running commands, getting output, and parsing that output that sometimes the effort to get that point can feel like the final accomplishment.
-While it is an accomplishment, its only the beginning!
+While it is an accomplishment, it is only the beginning!